AlexandruIordan99/AlexandruIordan99/README.md

 Hi, I’m Alexandru.
-I am a sdata science graduate who is passionate about software development.
+I am a data science graduate who is passionate about software development.
 While I have created deep learning models for my master's thesis, my current interests lie in backend development using Java and Springboot specifically.